-The datalogging feature of the Model 3078 allows the user to log radiation readings with the use of a handle-mounted LOG button.
-Data can be logged in any of the Model 3078's operational modes (RATE, MAX, and COUNT).
+The datalogging feature of the Model 3003, accessible through the use of the optional Lumic Datalogger software kit, allows the user to log radiation readings with the use of a handle-mounted LOG button.
+Data can be logged in any of the Model 3003's operational modes (RATE, MAX, and COUNT).
 Up to 1000 data points can be taken and stored internally.
 Depending on the chosen Datalogging Mode, the user can quickly save logged data using a single Location ID, or select from up to 250 stored Location IDs.
 A Real Time Clock (RTC) is utilized to time and date stamp each datalog entry.